Mario & Sonic at the Olympic Games: Gameplay

-Mario & Sonic at the Olympic Games is a collection of twenty-four events based on the Olympic Games.
+Mario & Sonic at the Olympic Games is a collection of 24 events based on the Olympic Games.
 On the Wii, the events consist of using the motion sensor capabilities of the Wii Remote and Nunchuk attachment to control the actions of the on-screen character.
 The player moves the remote in a manner similar to the method the separate games are played in real life; for example, swinging the Wii Remote to replicate hammer throw or pulling back the remote and tilting the Nunchuk like a bow and arrow.
 While the Nunchuk is required for archery, it is optional for most of the events.
 There are also events that are more physically demanding, such as the five running events which require rapid drumming of the controller.
 Some aspects of the gameplay are computer controlled.
 For example, in table tennis the player movement is controlled by the Wii, while the swinging of the racket is controlled by the player.
 The DS game is the same in design, but due to lack of motion controls, its events are much less physically demanding than those on the Wii.
 For example, instead of drumming the controller, players have to quickly stroke the touchscreen.

-Mario & Sonic brings together the two title characters and fourteen more from both franchises to participate in environments based on the official venues of the 2008 Summer Olympics in Beijing.
-These environments are stylized to fit the futuristic and cartoon-like art styles of the Sonic and Mario franchises respectively.
-Each playable character has his or her own statistics which can serve as an advantage or disadvantage depending on the event.
+Mario & Sonic brings together 16 characters from the Mario and Sonic the Hedgehog series to participate in environments based on the venues of the 2008 Summer Olympics in Beijing.
+These environments are stylized to fit the futuristic style of Sonic and the cartoon style of Mario.
+Each playable character their own statistics, which serve as an advantage or disadvantage depending on the event.
 The characters are divided into four categories: all-around, speed, power, and skill.
 The Wii version has additional in-game characters taken from the console's Mii Channel, which allows the user to create a Mii, a customized avatar, that can be imported into games that support the feature.
 Both games have non-playable characters who serve as referees for particular events.